dotnet/csharplang/proposals/csharp-13.0/params-collections.md

         Test(2, 3); // error CS9035: Required member 'MyCollection1.F' must be set in the object initializer or attribute constructor.
     }

-    // Should an error be reported for the parameter indicating that the constructor that is required
+    // Proposal: An error is reported for the parameter indicating that the constructor that is required
     // to be available doesn't initialize required members?
 In other words, should one be able
     // to declare such a parameter under the specified conditions? static void Test(params MyCollection1 a)